Treatments for Mania in Bipolar Disorder

 Studies show that lithium can significantly reduce risk of suicide among people with bipolar disorder.
 Lithium also helps prevent future manic episodes.
 As a result, it may be prescribed for long periods of time (even in between episodes) as maintenance therapy.

 What It Is: Lithium is a drug that acts on a person's central nervous system (brain and spinal cord).
-Doctors don't know exactly how lithium works to stabilize a person's mood, but one current theory is that it helps foster the growth and survival of nerve cells in brain pathways that regulate mood, thinking and behavior.
+Doctors don't know exactly how lithium works to treat or prevent manic or depressive episodes, but one current theory is that it helps foster the growth and survival of nerve cells in brain pathways that regulate mood, thinking and behavior.
 Its intended effect is to help people with bipolar disorder have more control over their emotions, sleep, energy, and possible extremes in behavior.